 Grocery shopping, shopping in general will be one of the main areas you need to watch and cut back on once you shift into a single income household.

-Also investing in the Grocery Budget Workshop will help you learn more about saving money at the grocery store.
+Also checkout the Grocery Budget Workshop and learn great ways to reduce your spending at the grocery store.